Updated on 26th July 2018

 Let Them Pay For the Next Round

 If it’s a small debt, you can ask your friend to pay for your meal at the next gathering, and that this can be deducted from their debt to you.
-This works because you get some amount paid back and it serves as a reminder that they owe you money.
-Use a polite question, though.
+This works because you get some or all the amount paid back and it serves as a reminder that they owe you money.
+But of course, always be polite about it – it’s not nice to be very aggressive even if they owe you money.

 Ask Them to Help You Out